DocuWare/Intellix/doc/installation_en.md

   This SQL account with the specified credentials is created in the intellixv2 database, and no logins are created on your SQL Server.

-  These values must be specified on the initial setup only.
+  :bulb: These values must be specified on the initial setup only.
 If you run the setup a second time, the values are not needed anymore.

-- `-IntellixAdminUser` and `IntellixAdminPassword`: These are the credentials that DocuWare uses to access Intelligent Indexing.
+- `IntellixAdminUser` and `IntellixAdminPassword`: These are the credentials that DocuWare uses to access Intelligent Indexing.
 The password should be secure, but should not contain any of the following 5 special characters, as these can cause problems in the connection file: `& < > " '`.

-  These values must be specified on the initial setup only.
+  :bulb: These values must be specified on the initial setup only.
 If you run the setup a second time, the values are not needed anymore.

 - `LicenseFile`: The path to the license file.
 If the license file is not specified on the setup, it can be uploaded after the setup in the Intelligent Indexing UI.

-  > To make the service ready to use right after the installation, it is recommended to specify the license file when running the setup.
+  :bulb: To make the service ready to use right after the installation, it is recommended to specify the license file when running the setup.
 If you do not have a license file, visit the [DocuWare Partner Portal](https://login.docuware.com).

 - `SqlServerInstance`, `SqlServerInstanceUser` and `SqlServerInstancePassword`: This value specifies the instance and the credentials to access your own SQL Server.

-  > If you use the containerized SQL Server, you must not pass these parameters.
+  :warning: If you use the containerized SQL Server, you must not pass these parameters.

 If you run an old version of Intelligent Indexing On-Premise on the same database server, you can install Intelligent Indexing V2 in parallel.
 The old version uses the `intellix` database, the current version uses the `intellixv2` database.